SHTFDad may collect a share of sales or other compensation from the links on this page.

 The Experiment: What Else Can You Turn Into Char?

-- The charred moss caught a spark immediately and began to smolder the rest of the material around it.
-If pressed together the entire bundle would smolder in a matter of seconds due to the large surface area.
+- I tried charred moss: it caught a spark immediately and began to smolder the rest of the material around it.
+If pressed together, the entire bundle would smolder in a matter of seconds due to the large surface area.

-- The pine cone needles worked extremely well too but instead of smolder they burst into flames but that was probably due to it not being fully charred and still containing oil and resinous compounds.
+- The pine cone needles worked extremely well too, but instead of smolder they burst into flames.
+That was probably due to it not being fully charred and still containing oil and resinous compounds.

-- The conifer cones held a spark probably better than anything I tried today and is probably my favorite charred material after char cloth.
+- Conifer cones held a spark probably better than anything I tried today, and is probably my favorite charred material after char cloth.

-- The chestnut caught a spark and smoldered very hot and was easy to make a fire bundle with this as did the acorn shell.
-(It burned so intensely it burned a hold in my fire retardant gloves)
+- The chestnut caught a spark and smoldered very hot.
+It was easy to make a fire bundle with this, as did the acorn shell.
+(It burned so intensely, it burned a hole in my fire retardant gloves)

 So that’s that little experiment done and dusted.
 The next time you run out of tinder, you don’t have to look very far to find something to char.